-Greenhills Primary School and Nursery Class has 9 main stream and 8 supported classes currently and recognises wider aspects of need.
-We support pupils to overcome the barriers presented by disabilities, as well as those presented by social, emotional and behavioural factors and ensure that support works two ways within our school, i.e. pupils from our supported classes work alongside pupils in our main stream and mainstream pupils work in our supported classes
+Greenhills Primary School and Nursery Class has seven mainstream and seven supported classes currently and recognises wider aspects of need.
+We support pupils to overcome the barriers presented by disabilities, as well as those presented by social, emotional and behavioural factors and ensure that support works two ways within our school, i.e., pupils from our supported classes work alongside pupils in our mainstream and mainstream pupils can work in our supported classes.